Create this easy One Eyed One Horned Flying Purple People Eater Costume out of a purple sweatshirt and a few other easy DIYs.

 - Safety pins

-- Horn (If you need an easy DIY horn tutorial you can jump over to my post on how to make unicorn horns)
+- A long horn (If you need an easy DIY horn tutorial you can jump over to my post on how to make unicorn horns with a paper towel roll)

 Step 1: Make the eye.

-Trace a large eye shape on a piece of paper to use as a template.
+The first place to start in your costume design is creating a big eye.
+Trace a big eye shape on a piece of paper to use as a template.
 The eye will be attached to the top of the hood on the purple sweatshirt so make sure that it is large enough to stand out.

 Attach the eye to the top of the hood using safety pins.

 Tip: Pin from the inside of the hood so less of the pin shows on the actual eye.
-Try to pin as close to the pipe cleaners as you can to hide the small amount of pin that might show.
+Try to pin as close to the pipe cleaners as you can to hide the small amount of pin that might show under the purple fur.

 Step 2: Put on Your Flying Purple People Eater Costume

 This easy one-eyed, one-horned, flying purple people eater costume was quick to make and used materials that were laying around my house.
-Hopefully it will be an easy addition to your DIY costume repertoire for a future Halloween.
+Hopefully it will be a great addition to your DIY costume repertoire for Halloween.